<img src="http://www.eue21east.com/47538.png" style="display:none;">

 Keeping the Traffic Moving

-Keep in mind that traffic for traffic's sake is not beneficial.
-Having 100,000 site visits via your blog post without a single inquiry or lead coming from them is analogous to having 1,000 people read the menu on your restaurant door but never come inside.
+Think of it like this: having 100,000 site visits per month via your blog posts but without a single inquiry or lead coming from them is analogous to having 1,000 people read the menu on your restaurant door every month but never coming inside!

 Website visits from people who need what you do or what you sell is the goal of blogging traffic.

-While most people understand what website traffic is, not all traffic is the same.
+While most people understand what website traffic is, remember that not all traffic is the same.
 Strictly speaking, website traffic is determined by the number of visitors and the number of pages they visit.

-Without those visitors going further into your website and learning who and what your business is, they represent nothing more than window shoppers.
-You want them to be so intrigued or impressed by the content of the blog post they've gone to that they will "hang around" on your website for a while.
+But unless those visitors go further into your website and learn who and what your business is and does, they represent nothing more than window shoppers.
+What you want is for visitors who are also ideal prospects for your services or products to be so intrigued or impressed by the content of the blog post read through that they will "hang around" on your website for a while to learn more about you.

 So, how do you make that happen?